Promotional image from the podcast with nature in the background.

 Together, they share insights on the urgency of protecting the Amazon, how sustainable development and climate action must converge, and why Indigenous leadership is central to lasting solutions.

-NOW AVAILABLE.
-Listen to the episode on Spotify
+NOW AVAILABLE Listen to the episode on Spotify.

 The Road to COP30: Overview of COP30 & Brazil as Host Country

-Review the episode on YouTube With Paula Caballero, Managing Director of TNC Latin America; and Marcio Sztutman, Executive Director of TNC Brazil.
+Overview of COP30 (44:36) With Paula Caballero, Managing Director of TNC Latin America; and Marcio Sztutman, Executive Director of TNC Brazil.

 Episode 2: The Role of Traceability in Combating Deforestation